pudeIko/piva/README.md

-# PIVA - Python Interactive Viewer for Arpes
+# PIVA - Photoemission Interface for Visualization and Analysis

 PIVA is a graphical user interface (GUI) application built with `PyQt5` and `pyqtgraph` toolkits, designed for the interactive and intuitive examination